 Project AWARE’s flagship citizen-science program, Dive Against Debris®, empowers scuba divers to remove marine debris from the ocean and report data on the types, quantities and locations of materials collected.

-Since the program’s launch in 2011, more than 30,000 divers have participated in Dive Against Debris in more than 50 countries around the world, reporting over 900,000 pieces of trash.
+Since the program’s launch in 2011, almost than 50,000 divers have participated in Dive Against Debris in 114 countries around the world, reporting over 1 million pieces of trash.
 As the only underwater debris data collection program of its kind, Dive Against Debris both improves the health of ocean ecosystems through localized volunteer efforts and provides valuable information about underwater debris to help inform policy change.

 Discover the types and amounts of debris scuba divers around the world have removed and reported from underwater environments since 2011.

 Ready to make every dive a survey dive for a clean ocean?
 Here’s how to get started: